lrheault/SocialScienceMethodsWeek/README.md

 <p>Download the file WorkshopExamples.ipynb on your laptop.</p>

-<p>Launch Jypyter by clicking the shortcut or by entering the following command in a terminal:
+<p>Launch Jupyter by clicking the shortcut or by entering the following command in a terminal:
 </p>

 ```bash